 This perhaps is better understood and appreciated with the background of environmental carnage and immeasurable hardships meted out on the people of the Niger Delta region by decades of reckless oil exploration and heightened gas flare activities by the international oil companies, IOCs.

-The Nigeria LNG Limited in its facts sheets has not left any stone unturned in its effort to ensuring that flaring of gas associated with oil production is finally eliminated in line with the federal government’s objective of totally eliminating all gas flaring, as well as the company’s commitment to “protecting and preserving the environment for future generations”.
+The Nigeria LNG Limited in its facts sheets maintained that it did not and would not leave any stone unturned in its effort to ensuring that flaring of gas associated with oil production is finally eliminated in line with the federal government’s objective of totally eliminating all gas flaring, as well as the company’s commitment to “protecting and preserving the environment for future generations”.
 From the company’s Facts and Figures for 2019, in the period 1999 to 2018, Nigeria LNG converted 180.5Bcm (Billion standard cubic meters) or 6.37Tcf (Trillion cubic feet) of Associated Gas, AG to export products (equivalent to more than 2310 LNG and NGL cargoes which otherwise would have been flared.

 With abundant reserves of both associated and non-associated gas estimated to be about 199 Trillion (standard) cubic feet (Tcf), as well as the geologists’ belief that huge gas deposits (potentially up to 600Tcf) still lie below the earth and thus could be recovered if companies intentionally go for gas, and leaders conduct themselves well, it would only be seen rather than heard how much gains the country stands to make to sustain her growth both human and materials.
 At least it is good news that the Nigeria LNG Limited under its gas monetization programme has continued to fulfil its obligations of contributing to the nation’s income while helping to protect the environment through utilizing gas that would otherwise be flared.
 From inception till the time of this report, the company said it made payment of about USD28 billion to its Joint Venture feedgas suppliers, with 56-60 per cent of this payment remitted to government of Nigeria through the Nigerian National Petroleum Corporation, NNPC, the federal government’s stakeholder.
 On dividends covering the years of activity it said it paid an amount to the tune of about USD36 billion out of which 49 per cent of this payment was remitted to government, also via its stakeholder.
 It further stated that in 2018 alone it paid corporate income tax to the tune of about USD864 million, over 40 per cent of what was paid in 2017 to the coffers of the federal government, with assets worth about USD16 billion going into government through the company’s Foreign Direct Investment, FDI initiative.